mitre/caldera/README.md

 CALDERA works by attaching abilities to an adversary and running the adversary in an operation.

 * **Ability**: A specific task or set of commands, written in any language
-* **Adversary**: A threat profile that that contains a set of abilities, making it easy to form repeatable operations
+* **Adversary**: A threat profile that contains a set of abilities, making it easy to form repeatable operations
 * **Agent**: An individual computer running a CALDERA agent, such as the [54ndc47 plugin](https://github.com/mitre/sandcat)
 * **Group**: A collection of agents
 * **Operation**: A start-to-finish execution of an adversary profile against a group

-CALDERA ships with a few pre-built abilities and adversaries - through the [Stockpile plugin](https://github.com/mitre/stockpile) - but it's easy to add your own.
+CALDERA ships with a few pre-built abilities and adversaries with the [Stockpile plugin](https://github.com/mitre/stockpile), but it's easy to add your own.

 ## Plugins

 CALDERA is built using a plugin architecture on top of the core system (this repository).
 Plugins are software components that plug new features and behavior into the core system.
 Plugins reside in the plugins/ directory.
-For more information on each one, refer to their respective README files.
+For more information on each plugin, refer to their respective README files.

 Load plugins into the core system by listing them in the conf/local.yml file, then restart CALDERA for them to become available.

 ## Planning

-When running an operation, CALDERA hooks in a planning module, which determines which order to run each ability.
+When running an operation, CALDERA hooks in a planning module that determines in which order to run each ability.
 An operation executes abilities within phases, but if there are multiple abilities in a phase, the planning module determines which to run first.
 The planning module can be changed in the configuration file, local.yml.